 - Formally appointed Teaching Assistants and Assistant Instructors are eligible to be reported to Institutional Reporting, Research and Information Systems (IRRIS).
 If a college/school/department wants to track its TAs/AIs, it will need to enter them into FaSET system by the 12th class day.
 The CIS departmental contacts must manually add any TAs and AIs through the online request system that are not in the FaSET.

-- An instructor may add up to 20 multiple-choice items to the paper CIS.
+- An instructor may utilize the "Optional Questions Provided by Instructor" section on paper CIS to collect data for up to 20 multiple-choice items.
 Results from these additional items will not be a part of official CIS results and the instructor must retain a copy of his/her questions in order to interpret the results.

 - Items 1-5 on all Basic and Expanded series forms were created and mandated by UT System in 2013.
 Seven additional items, which are also present on all Basic and Expanded series forms, were approved and mandated by UT Faculty in 2014.
 Together, these comprise the UT Austin mandated "Core 12" items present on all Basic series forms (Items 1-12) and Expanded series forms (Items 1-7, 13, & 18-21) which were implemented in Fall 2014.
 It is not within the purview of the CIS office to change questions on any of the forms.